scimusmn/stele/README.md

 Once you setup the app you can run it in two modes, development or production.

 ## Dev mode
-In dev mode the application will not launch fullscreen and the Chrome developer console/inspector will automatically display.
+In dev mode the application will not launch full-screen and the Chrome developer console/inspector will automatically display.

 To launch in dev mode: